AVO proceedings involving children

 Determination if child to give evidence

-It will be apparent in many cases that a child may be called.
+It will be apparent in many cases that a child may be called to give evidence.
 In police applications, it should be ventilated at an early stage.
 However, in matters where parties are unrepresented it may not be immediately apparent and may be problematic.

 A determination under s 41(4) should be made prior to allocating a hearing date.
 If CCTV facilities are required, that may affect the venue and date allocated in the court diary.